zeek/zeekscript/README.md

 ## Supported platforms and Python versions

 `zeekscript` supports Python 3.7+ on Linux, MacOS, and Windows.
+We recommend CPython.
+PyPy looks prone to crashing on Windows and MacOS, and we're not currently building PyPy wheels on those platforms.
+(We've not investigated PyPy in depth and feedback is welcome.)

 ## Installation

+Ready-made Python wheels are available via:

     $ pip install zeekscript

-For local installation, say `pip install .` in a (recursive!) clone of the repository.
+For local installation from source, say `pip install .` in a (recursive!) clone of the repository.
+You need a C compiler toolchain installed for this.
+`zeekscript` itself has no native code, but the `tree_sitter` Python package
+does: it compiles the Zeek language grammar into a native-code shared library on the fly.
 Please report any hiccups during the installation as bugs.
-There's a lot going on behind the scene in this package, since the `tree_sitter` Python package compiles the language parser into a native-code shared library on the fly.

 ## Usage